GTPB/ARANGS16/docs/2016-05-10/virtualization/Worksheet.md

 - How much RAM is assigned by Virtualbox to the VM? _256MB_ By how much can you increase that "in the green"? _~10GB_
 - How many processors are assigned? _1_ By how much can this be increased? _up to 4_
 - In SliTaz, what package manager does this Linux distribution use?
-- Would you be able to compile from source on this VM in its current state?
+- Would you be able to compile from source on this VM in its current state? _there appear to be no build tools_
 - What tools would you look for to check if you can compile from source?
 - Is git installed?